Distillation Robustifies Unlearning: Introduction

 We present a simple but powerful observation: distillation robustifies unlearning.
 When an unlearned model is distilled into a randomly initialized student, desired behavior is transferred while undesired capabilities are left behind (Figure \ref{fig:intro}).
 Across diverse domains, including language, arithmetic, and weapons of mass destruction, we find that distillation consistently improves resistance to adversarial relearning attacks.
 Remarkably, distilled models relearn harmful capabilities at rates comparable to an oracle model \cite{georgiev2024attribute} trained from scratch with data filtering.

 This finding has immediate practical implications.
-Distillation is already standard practice in many contexts \citep{hinton2015distilling, yang2024survey}.
+Distillation is commonly used in frontier AI development \citep{hinton2015distilling, yang2024survey}.
 For example, LLM developers distill models to reduce inference costs \citep{team2024gemma, team2025gemma}.
 By applying unlearning methods before distillation, these developers can produce models that are strongly resistant to relearning attacks.

 Building on this insight, we introduce UNDO (Unlearn-Noise-Distill-on-Outputs), which distills an unlearned model into a partially noised copy of itself, enabling a tradeoff between compute cost and unlearning robustness.
 With this framework, we approximate the robustness of gold-standard data filtering at a fraction of the cost, offering a new frontier in safe and scalable model deployment.
 We summarize our contributions as follows: \begin{itemize} \item In \Cref{section:oracle-suppression}, we provide evidence of a limitation in behavioral training for robust unlearning in LLMs.
 Even when achieving perfect behavioral agreement with an unlearning oracle \cite{georgiev2024attribute}, models retain latent capabilities that can be easily restored through finetuning. \item In \Cref{section:Distillation-Robustifies-Unlearning}, we show that distillation robustifies unlearning.
 Training a new, randomly initialized model on the outputs of an unlearned model will transfer desired behavior while leaving latent capabilities behind. \item In \Cref{section:serum}, we propose UNDO, which distills an unlearned model's outputs into a noised copy of itself.
 This method enables a novel compute-robustness tradeoff that interpolates between mere behavioral suppression and fully robust unlearning. \item We benchmark UNDO against a variety of unlearning methods on language and arithmetic tasks, extending the Pareto frontier of retain performance versus forget unlearning robustness.
 We also show competitive performance and robustification of unlearning on the WMDP benchmark \citep{li2024wmdp}. \end{itemize}